 If a senior meets all financial and functional eligibility requirements, they must then find an assisted living facility that accepts Medicaid as payment.
 This final step can be difficult since there are typically few Medicaid-certified assisted living facilities due to low reimbursement rates.
 If a facility does accept this form of payment, they may only have a limited number of beds available for Medicaid patients.
 The best way to find a Medicaid facility is to contact the nearest Area Agency on Aging (AAA).

 Not all state Medicaid programs provide financial assistance with residential assisted living, but there may be other comparable personal care options like in-home care and adult day care that are administered through Medicaid waiver programs.
-These waivers are meant to enable seniors who are at risk of institutionalization to continue living in their own homes and communities.
+These waivers enable seniors who are at risk of institutionalization to continue living in their own homes and communities.
 Unfortunately, many of these waiver programs have enrollment caps and waiting lists that can make it difficult for seniors to get the assistance they need in a timely manner.
 Again, your local AAA is an excellent source of detailed state-specific information regarding different programs and Medicaid eligibility criteria.

 Paying for Room and Board in Assisted Living

 Since Medicaid only covers seniors with limited financial resources, it makes sense that beneficiaries often have trouble paying the remaining costs of room and board in an assisted living facility.
 However, some states do take steps to help Medicaid residents make ends meet.
 For example, certain states place limits on the amount assisted living facilities may charge Medicaid patients for room and board.
 Other non-Medicaid programs like Supplemental Security Income (SSI) and optional state supplements are available to help cover costs.
 Another option is to seek out private programs and charities for financial assistance.
 Lastly, veterans and surviving spouses of veterans may also qualify for a VA pension to help cover long-term care costs.